Head-to-head comparison across 1benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 128K

-Pick Exaone 4.0 32B if you want the stronger benchmark profile.
-Qwen3.5 397B only becomes the better choice if you would rather avoid the extra latency and token burn of a reasoning model.
+Treat this as a split decision.
+Exaone 4.0 32B makes more sense if knowledge is the priority or you want the stronger reasoning-first profile; Qwen3.5 397B is the better fit if you would rather avoid the extra latency and token burn of a reasoning model.

 Exaone 4.0 32B is the reasoning model in the pair, while Qwen3.5 397B is not.
 That usually helps on harder chain-of-thought-heavy tests, but it can also mean more latency and more token spend in real use.

 Exaone 4.0 32B has the edge for knowledge tasks in this comparison, averaging 81.8 versus 65.2.
-Inside this category, MMLU-Pro is the benchmark that creates the most daylight between them.
+Inside this category, AA-Omniscience Index is the benchmark that creates the most daylight between them.

 For engineers, researchers, and the plain curious — a weekly brief on new models, ranking shifts, and pricing changes.